- Honours degree or ordinary degree in a relevant subject

 If you want to make a real difference to the sustainability of mountain regions, this postgraduate course in Sustainable Mountain Development is for you.
 It has global recognition as a key activity of the UNESCO Chair in Sustainable Mountain Development.

 You will access the latest thinking on complex mountain issues and study modules with a focus on advanced theory and practice relating to environmental, social, economic and professional development.
 By the end of your studies, you will be equipped with the practical skills and knowledge to help you manage the real challenges faced by people living in mountainous areas today.

 The course is part time; you will study all modules online with support from experts at the Centre for Mountain Studies, based at Perth College UHI, and around the UHI network.
 This allows you to fit your studies around your personal and professional commitments.
 If you are not able to complete the full MSc, you can exit with a PgCert by completing the 3 core modules or a PgDip by also completing 3 optional modules.

 - Develop key scientific and policy skills

-- Learn from experts in the field of mountain development at the Centre for Mountain Studies, including Professor Martin Price, holder of the UNESCO Chair in Sustainable Mountain Development
+- Learn from experts in the field of sustainable mountain development at the Centre for Mountain Studies, including Professor Martin Price, holder of the UNESCO Chair in Sustainable Mountain Development

 - Study individual modules for personal or professional development, or work towards the PgCert, PgDip or full Masters degree